Azure/iot-plugandplay-models-tools/README.md

 The directory [samples](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/samples) contains sample code for .NET and Node to *resolve* models from any models repository following Azure IoT conventions.

-### Clients (Work in Progress)
+### Clients

-The directory [clients](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/clients) contains the model repo client implementation, as a .NET library with a CLI.

-More languages coming soon !!
+The directory [clients](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/clients) contains client tools to accelerate integration and management of models repositories following Azure IoT conventions.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit the [Microsoft Open Source Contributor License Agreement](https://cla.opensource.microsoft.com).

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions